 Though their actions commonly cause these collisions, truck drivers are not always at fault for an accident.
 Commercial vehicle accident cases often implicate other parties.
 For example, some accidents occur due to the trucking company’s negligence.
 This may include:

 - Pushing drivers to violate hours of service regulations

 - Failure to keep up with basic truck maintenance

 - Improper inspections

 Alternatively, companies responsible for loading trucks with cargo can be at fault for doing so incorrectly.
 In some cases, maintenance workers fail to perform repairs properly.
 Dangerous weather, damaged roads, and poor lighting are beyond the control of truck drivers and their employers but may leave other entities liable.
 We’ve outlined several of these factors below.

 Commercial truck drivers must undergo a certain amount of specialized training and receive a commercial driver’s license (CDL) before they can operate vehicles over a certain size and weight.

 When trucking companies hire someone without the proper credentials or fail to provide the necessary training to inexperienced truck drivers, it can lead to collisions.
 Poor hiring practices can also cause trucking companies to hire someone with a history of driving violations and other issues, potentially increasing the risk of a collision.

 Inadequate Servicing and Maintenance

 Truck drivers, the owners and operators of fleets of trucks, and truck service technicians must inspect their trucks and any equipment used for repairing or servicing a truck on a regular basis.
-A lack of maintenance, a failure to service vehicles, and errors made while servicing vehicles can all cause truck accidents.
+A lack of maintenance, a failure to service vehicles, and errors made while servicing vehicles can all contribute to truck accidents.